puppetlabs/puppetdb/README.md

 **[command-processing]**

-Options relating to the commang-processing subsystem.
+Options relating to the command-processing subsystem.
 Every change to PuppetDB's data stores comes in via commands that are inserted into an MQ.
 Command processor threads pull items off of that queue, persisting those changes.